ericz99/serverless-covid19/README.md

 ## Serverless Covid19

-Realtime COVID-19 tracker, since the pandemic I wanted to track each cases in realtime using serverless architecture, which will eliminate the need for server.
+Realtime COVID-19 tracker API, since the pandemic I wanted to track each cases in realtime using serverless architecture, which will eliminate the need for server.

 ## Installation

 1. In your preferred project directory, run `git clone https://github.com/ericz99/serverless-covid19.git .`.
 2. In your root directory please run `./deploy.sh` OR `bash deploy.sh` to install all necessary dependencies.
-3. By running `deploy.sh` it should already deploy the serverless, and basically the web application in the cloud.
+3. By running `deploy.sh` it should first run through CI/CD Codepipeline to test all API, then automatically deploy the serverless into cloud.
+4. You should now have a fully functional serverless api application.

 ## API Gateway

 This will be using API Gateway as an event trigger, which will trigger the lambda function, aka our express server.
-After successfully deploying your serverless application + the web application you should be given the web application URL + API Gateway endpoint.
+After successfully deploying your serverless application, you should get the production endpoint for your API Gateway.

 #### /all